nixworks/public/news/2011/09/22/index.md

 ##### Dombivli
 ### [At least four people are killed and 18 injured in a factory fire in the suburb of Dombivli in the Indian city of Mumbai. ](/news/2011/09/22/at-least-four-people-are-killed-and-18-injured-in-a-factory-fire-in-the-suburb-of-dombivli-in-the-indian-city-of-mumbai.md)
-_Context: Mumbai, Dombivli_
+_Context: Dombivli, Mumbai_

 ##### drainage basin
 ### [Heavy floods and related disasters across China, especially in the drainage basin of the Han and Wei Rivers, leave 90 dead and 22 missing. ](/news/2011/09/22/heavy-floods-and-related-disasters-across-china-especially-in-the-drainage-basin-of-the-han-and-wei-rivers-leave-90-dead-and-22-missing.md)
-_Context: drainage basin, Wei River, Han_
+_Context: Wei River, Han, drainage basin_

 ##### Hurricane Jova
 ### [2011 Pacific hurricane season: Hurricane Hilary reaches category 3 strength off the coast of Mexico, but is not expected to make landfall. ](/news/2011/09/22/2011-pacific-hurricane-season-hurricane-hilary-reaches-category-3-strength-off-the-coast-of-mexico-but-is-not-expected-to-make-landfall.md)
-_Context: Hilary, category 3, Hurricane Jova_
+_Context: category 3, Hilary, Hurricane Jova_

 ##### Anniston Chemical Activity
 ### [The Anniston Chemical Activity destroys its last mustard gas shells, becoming the fifth of nine US chemical weapons depots to close under terms of the Chemical Weapons Treaty. ](/news/2011/09/22/the-anniston-chemical-activity-destroys-its-last-mustard-gas-shells-becoming-the-fifth-of-nine-us-chemical-weapons-depots-to-close-under-te.md)
-_Context: Anniston Chemical Activity, Chemical Weapons Treaty, mustard gas, chemical weapon_
+_Context: chemical weapon, mustard gas, Anniston Chemical Activity, Chemical Weapons Treaty_

 ##### Pope Benedict XVI
 ### [Pope Benedict XVI commences a state visit to Germany. ](/news/2011/09/22/pope-benedict-xvi-commences-a-state-visit-to-germany.md)